 Processing of personal data

-The Research Council follows strict guidelines for dissemination and publication of project data, handling of requests for access and securing of sensitive data.
+Here you can read more about our guidelines for dissemination and publication of project data, handling of requests for access and securing of sensitive data.
 These guidelines are based on Norwegian law.

 Avoid sensitive information in project titles and summaries